barkinrl/chat-app/README.md

 # Real-time Chat Application

 A real-time chat application built using the MERN stack (MongoDB, Express.js, React, Node.js) combined with Socket.io for seamless real-time messaging.
-The application features user authentication, online status indicators, and a responsive, modern UI styled with TailwindCSS and Daisy UI.
+The application features user authentication, online status indicators, image sharing, and a responsive, modern UI styled with TailwindCSS and Daisy UI.

 ## Features

 - **Authentication & Authorization**: Secure user authentication and role-based access control implemented using JWT (JSON Web Tokens).
 - **Real-time Messaging**: Instant messaging powered by Socket.io for efficient and reliable communication.
 - **Online User Status**: Real-time updates for user presence and availability.
+- **Image Upload & Storage**: Upload and store images using Cloudinary for efficient image management.
 - **Global State Management**: Zustand is used to manage application state effectively.
 - **Error Handling**: Robust error handling on both the server and client sides to ensure a smooth user experience.